 (a) Subject in all respects to the terms and conditions of the Sublicense Agreement and License Agreement, Company shall, either directly or by causing the Sublicensee to do so, take any actions (including taking legal action to specifically enforce the applicable terms of the License Agreement and the Sublicense Agreement) requested by Investor that are reasonably necessary to (i) diligently prosecute and maintain the applicable Intellectual Property and the Patents in the Field in the Territory and (ii) diligently defend or assert such Intellectual Property and such Patents against infringement or interference by any other Persons in the Field in the Territory, and against any claims of invalidity or unenforceability, in any jurisdiction in the Field in the Territory (including, without limitation, by bringing any legal action for infringement or defending any counterclaim of invalidity or action of a Third Party for declaratory judgment of non-infringement or non-interference).
 Company shall keep Investor reasonably informed of all such actions and Investor shall, to the extent permitted under the Sublicense Agreement and License Agreement, have the opportunity to participate and meaningfully consult with Company with respect to the direction thereof.
-Company shall, in good faith, consider all input from Investor, and, subject to the rights of the Licensor under the License Agreement and Sublicensee under the Sublicense Agreement, if, in Investor's reasonable judgment, Company does not exercise diligent efforts with respect to its rights under the License Agreement or Sublicense Agreement relating to the prosecution or maintenance of the Product Specific Patents, Investor may, in its sole discretion, and only to the extent permitted under the applicable Sublicense Agreement and License Agreement, and sublicense exercise its rights under the Sublicense of the Product Specific Patents at Investor's sole cost and expense.
-Company shall not, and shall use its commercially reasonable efforts to exercise its rights under the Sublicense Agreement and License Agreement and License and shall use its commercially reasonable efforts to exercise its rights under the Sublicense Agreement and License Agreement to cause the License and Sublicense to not, disclaim or abandon or fail to take any action necessary to prevent the disclaimer or abandonment of the applicable Patents or other Intellectual Property where such disclaimer or abandonment would be reasonably likely to result in a Material Adverse Effect.
+Company shall, in good faith, consider all input from Investor, and, subject to the rights of the Licensor under the License Agreement and Sublicensee under the Sublicense Agreement, if, in Investor's reasonable judgment, Company does not exercise diligent efforts with respect to its rights under the License Agreement or Sublicense Agreement relating to the prosecution or maintenance of the Product Specific Patents, Investor may, in its sole discretion, and only to the extent permitted under the applicable Sublicense Agreement and License Agreement, assume control of the prosecution and maintenance of the Product Specific Patents at Investor's sole cost and expense.
+Company shall not, and shall use its commercially reasonable efforts to exercise its rights under the Sublicense Agreement and License Agreement to cause the Licensee and Sublicensee to not, disclaim or abandon or fail to take any action necessary to prevent the disclaimer or abandonment of the applicable Patents or other Intellectual Property where such disclaimer or abandonment would be reasonably likely to result in a Material Adverse Effect.

-(b) Company shall use commercially reasonable efforts to exercise its rights under the Sublicense Agreement and License Agreement that it may have to prosecute all pending patent applications related to the Licensed Product as listed in Schedule 3.12(a).

-(c) Company shall directly take, or subject in all respects to the terms and conditions of the Sublicense Agreement cause Sublicensee to take, any and all actions and prepare, execute, deliver, and file any and all agreements, documents or instruments that are reasonably necessary in order to secure and maintain all Regulatory Approvals.
+- (b) Company shall use commercially reasonable efforts to exercise its rights under the Sublicense Agreement and License Agreement that it may have to prosecute all pending patent applications related to the Licensed Product as listed in Schedule 3.12(a). - (c) Company shall directly take, or subject in all respects to the terms and conditions of the Sublicense Agreement cause Sublicensee to take, any and all actions and prepare, execute, deliver, and file any and all agreements, documents or instruments that are reasonably necessary in order to secure and maintain all Regulatory Approvals.
 Company may not withdraw or abandon or fail to take any action necessary to prevent the withdrawal or abandonment of any Regulatory Approval once obtained without the prior written consent of Investor.